oddbird/oddsite/content/speaking/talks/code-patterns.rst

     adr: 'San Francisco, CA'
     slides: 'https://oddbooksapp.com/release/ab1987b6-7d5f-42e4-b0ff-e7312cb345f6'
 brag: |
-  Have you ever struggled to develop a pattern library or style guide, and keep it up-to-date without a dedicated team?
+  Have you struggled to keep
+  a pattern library or style guide up-to-date, without a dedicated team?
+  Learn how to
-  We'll show you the techniques and tools we use to deliver **automated style-guides with minimal effort** – building patterns directly into the code.
+  **automate style documentation** by building patterns directly into your code.
 summary: |
   **Style Guides & Pattern Libraries are great tools** for documenting the relationships between code and design,